Fourth Year Medical Student Visiting Electives

 Application processing time may take up to two (2) weeks for final confirmation.

 Incomplete applications will not be processed.
 Availability of electives cannot be confirmed by telephone.
 Students are instructed not to call or email individual departments or faculty.
-All elective requests must be scheduled through VSAS.
+All elective requests must be scheduled through VSLO.

 Confirmation of Request